lbruder/lbjScheme/README.md

 ### As far as I'm aware, this is what is missing from R5RS at the moment:

 #### Incomplete features:
-* exact->inexact should work with "really big" bignum rationals too
 * Suffixes s, f, d, l for numerical constants
 * (expt n) must return exact numbers if possible
 * Some builtins break if other builtins are re-defined